ampache/ampache.org-api/content/versions/api-4.2/api-xml-methods.md

 ---
-title: "JSON Methods"
+title: "XML 4.2"
-metaTitle: "JSON Methods"
+metaTitle: "XML 4.2"
 metaDescription: "API documentation"
 ---

-Lets go through come calls and examples that you can do for each JSON method.
+Lets go through come calls and examples that you can do for each XML method.

-Remember that Binary data methods will not return JSON; just the file/data you have requested.
+Remember that Binary data methods will not return xml; just the file/data you have requested.

 ## Non-Data Methods